The People's Key

+The album was reissued by Dead Oceans alongside a six-track companion EP on June 16, 2023.

 Packaging

 According to designer Zack Nipper, the basic idea for the "wall of fire" design came from Conor Oberst, who wanted it to be "visually striking".
 The design was created using cut paper, similar to the cover for Every Day and Every Night, the first Bright Eyes release Nipper had worked on.
 Nipper stated that he "designed for vinyl first, then CD, and MP3 last, because that's the order in which viewing it matters."

 The first 50,000 copies of this album came with a limited-edition packaging similar to that of all copies of the LP record, in a 6-panel tri-fold die-cut digipak printed on iridescent foil, and including an O-card, full-color CD inner sleeve and a 20-page booklet.

 In January 2011, it was announced that The People's Key had won the Best Art Vinyl award.

 Critical reception

 The People's Key has received mixed to positive critical reception.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 70, based on 35 reviews, which indicates "generally favorable reviews".

 AllMusic praised its smaller scale and gave the album 3 and a 1/2 out of 5 stars.
 Pitchfork gave the album 5 out of 10 and criticized the "impersonal" feel of the songs, yet praised "Ladder Song".
 Slant Magazine gave the album 2 out of a possible 5 stars.
 No Ripcord gave the album a 6 out of 10 and commented, "There's not a lot fundamentally wrong with The People's Key; it's just that we know Bright Eyes can do better."
 However, Drowned in Sound and NME gave the album 9 out of 10 and 8 out of 10 respectively, with NME calling it a "sleek electro-tinged classic" and praising Oberst's more electric musical direction, saying it brought a "fresh strain of Bright Eyes record".